aleksbanks/aleksbanks/README.md

 # 💫 About Me:
 🔭 Frontend (mostly React) Software Engineer<br>
-🌱 I’m currently working on my own UI library using React, Typescript and Storybook<br>
+🌱 I’m currently working on my own UI library using React, Typescript and Storybook <br/>and an Reward app for my daughter using Node.js, Express, React and Typescript<br>
 ⚡ Fun fact: I just moved to Florida

 ## 💻 Tech Stack: